 WordPress 3.5 on IIS 8.0 is unable to save a web.config file because of a hard IIS version check in wp-includes/vars.php.
 Quick fix available here.

-This post describes some of the IIS URL Rewrite equivalents of commonly used Apache .htaccess settings.
-This is useful when you want to convert your .htaccess to web.config.
-The second part of this post outlines how to use Internet Information Services Manager to import and convert .htaccess to web.config.
+This post describes some of the IIS URL Rewrite Module web.config equivalents of commonly used Apache .htaccess settings.
+This is useful when you convert your Apache .htaccess to IIS web.config.
+The second part of this post outlines how to use Internet Information Services Manager to import and convert .htaccess rules to web.config.

-Block and filter unwanted web HTTP traffic with blacklists, on both IIS and Apache.
-Protect your website easily with this PHP blacklist class.
-Let’s create our own HTTP web blacklist filter.
+I needed a HTTP blocklist.
+Block and filter unwanted web HTTP traffic with blocklists, on both IIS and Apache webservers.
+Protect your website easily with this PHP blocklist class.
+Let’s create our own little HTTP filter.